Professional Bull Riders: Challenger Series

 Also new in 2022, the Challenger Series runs from the summer through autumn and works as a way for riders to compete at PBR events in the United States as individuals during the Team Series season.
 Riders that are members of a Team Series squad can compete at Challenger Series events when there is not a Team Series event scheduled on the same weekend.
 This tour also works as a series of scouting events for Team Series managements looking to add riders as alternates to their teams in cases of riders on the protected rosters getting injured or in cases of riders getting traded to different teams.

-The Challenger Series Championship takes place at the South Point Arena & Equestrian Center in Las Vegas, Nevada; one day before the start of the PBR Team Series Championship at Las Vegas’ T-Mobile Arena.
+The Challenger Series Championship takes place at the South Point Arena in Las Vegas, Nevada, before the start of the PBR Team Series Championship at Las Vegas' T-Mobile Arena.

 International tours

-Since 2006, Canada, Brazil, Australia, and Mexico have each had their own PBR tours and finals events that crown year-end champions for each respective country.
-In 2014, a PBR-sanctioned event was held in New Zealand.
+In 2006, the PBR launched tours in Canada, Mexico, Brazil, and Australia.
+Each circuit has finals events that crown year-end champions for each respective country.
+In late 2014, a PBR-sanctioned event was held in New Zealand.
+Also in 2014, the PBR had plans to host some events in China.
+However, they never took place.
+After three years of struggling to hold events, the Mexico circuit officially closed its doors in 2023.

-Note: Previously, points won by riders at all levels of PBR competition, American and international, counted towards the world standings for the PBR world championship.
-However, beginning in 2023, only points won on the U.S. Premier Series will count towards the world championship race.
-Points won on the U.S. lower-level tours and international circuits leading up to and including the Velocity Tour Finals will be jumbled together into what is now known as the Velocity Global standings, which will count towards the Velocity Tour championship race.